awslabs/aws-crt-python/README.md

 ```

 ## Custom Configurations
 - Crash Handler: You can enable the crash handler by setting the environment variable `AWS_CRT_ENABLE_CRASH_HANDLER=1`.
-This instructs the AWS Common Runtime (CRT) to take over the process's signal handlers to generate crash dumps in the event of a fatal error.
+This will generate crash dumps in the event of a fatal error.